hgkamath/lockscreen/README.md

 #LockScreen / ScreenLock

 LockScreen/ScreenLock is a home-screen button widget that locks the screen.
-It does not modify the lock-screen design/layout in any way as may other other apps with similar names.
 An app simple enough to be a demo, but may have a specific niche use case.
-The lock is instantaenous and one does not have to configure or wait for a timeout for the lock and pin screen.
+The lock is instantaneous and one does not have to configure or wait for a time out for the lock and pin screen.

-The lock screen / key-guard is a screen that prevents unintended access or taps when not in use, whicle simultaneously functioning as a security feature.
-A swipe-gesture or enterring the configured pin is often used to allow access.
+The lock screen / key-guard is a screen that prevents unintended access or taps when not in use, while simultaneously functioning as a security feature.
+A swipe-gesture or entering the configured pin is often used to allow access.

-After installtion, the app will request/prompt for device-admin privilidges (different from being rooted) as the ability to lock the phone and bring up the keyguard is considered outside mainstay of regular apps.
+After installation, the app will request/prompt for device-admin privileges (which is different from being rooted) as the ability to lock the phone and bring up the keyguard is considered outside mainstay of regular apps.

-To uninstall one has to first remove the app's device-adminstrator privilidges.
+To un-install one has to first remove the app's device-administrator privileges.
 Privilege can be relinquished in the android-settings->security panel.
-Only then will android 4.4 allow uninstallation of the app.
+Only then will android 4.4 allow un-installation of the app.

+Non-Tampering: The app does not modify the lock-screen design/layout in any way as may other apps with similar names.
+Permissions: The app does not require any (other than device-admin) Privacy : The app does not collect, monitor, or use personal information. source code is available on-line to verify

 contributions, bugfixes, improvements invited